 Don’t Forget About Yourself

 It is not rare that we see people who are so overwhelmed on their relocation date that they completely forget to eat.
-It’s essential that you take care of yourself and your needs too.
+It’s essential that you take care of yourself and your needs too if you want to avoid getting relocation depression or anxiety about moving out.
 Remind yourself every once in a while to have a meal and drink a glass of water to keep you energized.
 Take your time for that, for you wouldn’t want to collapse in front of a truck.
+Also, are you and your partner moving in together?
+Is so, you can always remind each other to eat, rest, and have a glass of water.

 Be There Throughout the Whole Thing